 Part Used: Root

 Description: Maca is tuber vegetable similar in appearance to a turnip.
-It can be found in may colors including: yellow, red, and black, but the yellow roots are preferred because they are sweeter in taste.
+It can be found in many colors including yellow, red, and black, but the yellow roots are preferred because they are sweeter in taste.
 Maca thrives in the harsh climate and conditions of the Andes mountain range of South America, growing at an elevation of 3500 to 4500m above sea level.

 Aphrodisiac Properties: Maca works more on enhancing libido rather than promoting erections.
 It improves sexual desire in both men and women.
 It increases energy, strength, and stamina making it a powerful substance for improving performance.
 Maca is an adaptogen, helping the body cope with stress and fatigue and it will assist those who have a low sex drive due to stress.